Last Updated on 08/10/2025 by Eran Feit

 To align faces, CodeFormer provides helper scripts that use facial landmarks (eyes, nose, mouth corners) to crop and rotate faces into a canonical position.
 Here’s how you can use it:

-defines the folder where the aligned and cropped faces will be saved.
+python scripts/crop_align_face2.py -i [input folder] -o [output folder]--inputspecifies the folder containing your raw test images.--outputdefines the folder where the aligned and cropped faces will be saved.

 After running this, you’ll have a set of images where faces are isolated and normalized.
-These can be directly passed into the restoration model with the --has_aligned
+These can be directly passed into the restoration model with the --has_aligned flag, which tells CodeFormer that you’ve already prepared the faces.

 Example workflow: